French ship Mont Blanc (1793)

 Mont Blanc was a 74-gun built for the French Navy during the 1790s.
 In the course of her career, she was renamed no less than four times, reflecting the tides of politics with the French Revolution.

 During the Wars of the First and Second Coalitions, Mont Blanc took part in the last actions of the Glorious First of June, in the Croisière du Grand Hiver, in the Battle of Hyères Islands and in Bruix' expedition of 1799; after peace was restored in the Treaty of Lunéville, she served during the Saint-Domingue expedition.

 Mont Blanc took part of the vanguard of the French fleet the Battle of Trafalgar on 21 October 1805, and consequently saw little action as this division was cut off from the battle.
 The squadron was destroyed during the Battle of Cape Ortegal on 4 November 1805, where Mont Blanc was captured.
 She was recommissioned in the Royal Navy but never saw action again.

 Career

 She was built at Rochefort as Pyrrhus in 1791.
 She was renamed Mont Blanc in 1793 before being renamed Trente-et-un Mai in 1794.
-Under that name she fought at the Glorious First of June in 1794 under Captain Ganteaume.
+Under that name she fought at the Glorious First of June in 1794 under Captain Honoré Joseph Antoine Ganteaume.
 She took part in the Croisière du Grand Hiver, where she rescued the crew of the sinking Scipion.
 In 1795 she was renamed Républicain, taking part in the Battle of Hyères Islands, and Ganteaume's expedition of 1795, and then became Mont Blanc again in 1796.
-She took part in Bruix' expedition of 1799 under Captain Maistral.

-In 1802 she took part in the Saint-Domingue expedition under Magon.
+She took part in Bruix' expedition of 1799 under Captain Esprit-Tranquille Maistral.
+In 1802 she took part in the Saint-Domingue expedition under Charles René Magon de Médine.